etherparty/explorer/README.md

 `npm start`

 Then visit http://localhost:8000 in your browser of choice.
-You might get an error message: